 Bottom line: The Trunktech is a well-crafted, compact, and lightweight double model hammock that's great for warm weather car camping and backpacking.

-The Trunktech struck a nice balance between weight and comfort, being the lightest double open model we tested yet still under a pound at 15.6 ounces.
-Keep in mind that it does not come with a suspension system, so you will have to purchase or construct that separately, and it will add to your final weight.
+The Trunktech struck a nice balance between weight and comfort, being the lightest double open model we tested at 15.6 ounces.
+Keep in mind that it does not come with a suspension system, so you will have to purchase or construct that separately, adding to your final weight.
 If you need to go ultralight and the hammock will only be used by one person at a time, look into the Grand Trunk Nano 7, which is only 7.5 ounces, or the ENO SubLink Shelter System, which offers the 6.4-ounce Sub7 and some great features for hammock camping in all kinds of weather.
+For the seriously weight-obsessed you can't get lighter than the 5.8 ounce Sea to Summit Ultralight, which can be shaved down to 4.8 ounces without its compression stuff sack.

 Ease of Setup